Bridlemile’s Neighborhood Emergency Team

 Emergency Communication Node:

-In an emergency, volunteers will set up (hopefully within 24 to 48 hours) at the Hamilton Park site a communications node that will link with the Skyline Fire Station.
-That is with Portland Fire Station #16.
+In such an emergency, volunteers will set up (hopefully within 24 to 48 hours) at the Hamilton Park tennis courts (back up site is the Bridlemile School basketball court) a communications node that will link with the Skyline Fire Station - i.e. with Portland Fire Station #16.

 Volunteers use it to communicate (in order of priority):